eemeli/make-plural/packages/plurals/README.md

 # make-plural

-`make-plural` provides JavaScript functions determining the pluralization categories of the approximately 200 languages included in the [Unicode CLDR].
+`make-plural` provides JavaScript functions determining the pluralization categories of the approximately 220 languages included in the [Unicode CLDR].
 In addition to the more commonly considered cardinal plurals (e.g. one book, two books), it also support ordinal plurals (e.g. 1st book, 2nd book, etc).
 It's used internally by the [intl-pluralrules] polyfill.

 The categorization functions are pre-compiled, require no runtime dependencies, and should compress to about 2.5kB.
-The ES module exports in particular are designed to work well with tree-shaking, allowing for further size savings.
+The ES modules are designed to work well with tree-shaking, allowing for further size savings.
 In order to generate an even smaller file from a subset of all possible language or to otherwise customise the modules, use [make-plural-cli] or [make-plural-compiler].

 [intl-pluralrules]: https://www.npmjs.com/package/intl-pluralrules